To Take Summer Courses or Not, That Is the Question

 1. Reduce Your Winter Workload

-By taking summer courses, you can reduce your workload for your next academic year, especially if you felt that having to take five or more courses per term was too challenging.
-If you are pursuing a double major or a minor, you can also fulfill some of your program requirements during the summer.
+Taking summer courses can reduce your workload for your next academic year and help you maintain a good school-life balance.
+If you are completing a double major or a minor, you can also fulfill some of your program requirements during the summer.

 2. Focus on One (or Two) Course at a Time